Karltheram/movierecommender/README.md

 We cannot add the dataset in the repository because it is more than 100 MB of Github's file limit so here is the link https://www.kaggle.com/datasets/akshaypawar7/millions-of-movies You just have to download the csv file and add it to the project.

+Be sure to delete the credits and reccomendations columns because they were not used and would cause errors with our reader function.